md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 ## References

-A. International Governance, AI Policy, and Public Sector Frameworks
+### A. International AI Governance, Policy, and Public Sector Frameworks

 [1] Organisation for Economic Co-operation and Development (OECD).
 OECD Principles on Artificial Intelligence[M].
 Paris: OECD, 2019.